 Password disable

-When users log in to Metabase for the first time via SSO, this will automatically create a Metabase account for them, which will trigger an email notification to Metabase administrators.
-If you don’t want these notifications to be sent, you can turn this toggle off at the bottom of the Authentication page.
+When people log in to Metabase for the first time via SSO, Metabase will automatically create an account for them, which will trigger an email notification to Metabase administrators.
+If you don’t want these notifications to be sent, you can toggle them off at the bottom of the Authentication page.

 Example code using SAML